gopheracademy/gopheracademy-web/upcoming/go-and-ssh.md

 # Conclusion

 HTTP has served us well since 1991, however the web has come a long way since and there is much room for improvement.
 [SPDY](http://en.wikipedia.org/wiki/SPDY) is one such improvement which sits in-between TCP and HTTP.
 SDPY has been used as the basis for [HTTP/2](http://en.wikipedia.org/wiki/HTTP/2) (though some still [aren't happy](https://queue.acm.org/detail.cfm?id=2716278) with it).
 I'm looking forward to [QUIC](http://en.wikipedia.org/wiki/QUIC) as a superior alternative to TCP, TCP+TLS and SSH ([*QUIC: next generation multiplexed transport over UDP*](https://www.youtube.com/watch?v=hQZ-0mXFmk8)).
 For now though, if you're stuck with HTTP (writing for browser clients), I would recommend Gzip+JSON over HTTPS for a nice balance of compatibility and network performance.
-However, if your new project targets an internal server environment, native desktop clients, or native mobile clients - give [SSH](https://golang.org/x/crypto/ssh) a try.
+Finally however, if your new project targets an internal server environment, native desktop clients, or native mobile clients - give [SSH](https://golang.org/x/crypto/ssh) a try.

 I'll end with a disclaimer: although this post advocates for SSH over TLS+HTTP, the benefits described may not always outweigh the benefits of HTTP. **Beware of premature optimisation**. **Profile accordingly**.